torusage-imc2018/torusage-imc2018.github.io/README.md

 ## Exit Measurements

 These results were measured from relays in a position to observe Tor's egress traffic.
 The mean combined exit weight of the measurement relays (taken over the consensuses that were active during the measurement) are specified under each measurement.
-The results can be extrapolated to the entire Tor network by dividing them by the combined exit fractional weight.
+Researchers who want to reproduce the paper's findings (i.e., the extrapolation to the entire Tor network) must divide all values by the combined mean exit weight.

 ### Exit Stream Measurements